-Natural gas provides about 30 percent of U.S. energy and heats 51 percent of North American homes.
+Natural gas provides about 33 percent of U.S. energy and heats almost half of North American homes.
 Safety is one of the natural gas industry's top priorities.
-The industry makes a great effort to develop efficient and safe appliances, equipment and delivery systems.
+The industry works to develop efficient and safe appliances, equipment and delivery systems.